Weekly and monthly options

 Weekly, monthly and quarterly options trading strategies

 You can use most options trading strategies when trading weekly, monthly options, you just need to consider the timeline when choosing your strategy.
 For instance, a covered call (selling a call option) might be a good weekly option strategy if you foresee losses on an asset that you already own.
+Remember, with us you can only trade derivatives via CFDs.

 2 Negative balance protection applies to trading-related debt only, and is not available to professional traders.